SezerEnisBirgili/gui-action-analyzer/README.md

   ]
   ```

-### 2. Load extracted actions — `read_json()`
+### 2. Load extracted actions
-- Reads `responses.json` and concatenates every `response` field into one newline-separated string.
+`read_json()` reads `responses.json` and concatenates every `response` field into one newline-separated string.

-### 3. Group actions into a story — `action_groups()`
+### 3. Group actions into a story
-- Sends the concatenated action list to `gpt-4o-mini`, asking it to cluster the actions into logical, continuous groups and name each group using specific details (names, places, dates, counts) pulled from the underlying actions.
-- Parses the model's JSON array response and returns just the group names.
+`action_groups()` ends the concatenated action list to the model, asking it to cluster the actions into logical, continuous groups and name each group using specific details (names, places, dates, counts) pulled from the underlying actions.
+Subsequently, it parses the model's JSON array response and returns just the group names.

-- This grouping step runs **recursively**: if there are still more than 10 groups, the group names are fed back through `action_groups()` again — summarizing the summaries — until the list is short enough, or up to 10 attempts have been made.
+This grouping step runs recursively as long as there are still more than 10 groups, the group names are fed back into the pipeline through `action_groups()` to summarize the summaries until the list is short enough, or up to 10 attempts have been made.

-### 4. Summarize user intent — `analyze_user_actions()`
+### 4. Summarize user intent
-- Sends the list of action-group names to `gpt-4o-mini` and asks it to interpret, in a paragraph, what the user was doing overall.
-- Prints the final summary to the console.
+`analyze_user_actions()` sends the list of action-group names to the model and asks it to interpret, in a paragraph, what the user was doing overall and prints the final summary to the console.

 ## Requirements

 - Python 3.9+
-- An OpenAI API key with access to `gpt-4o-mini` (not required when pointing `--base-url` at a local model server)
+- An OpenAI API key with access to `gpt-4o-mini` (not required when pointing `--base-url` at a local model server, see [Running a local model](#running-a-local-model))
 - Python packages:
   ```
   pip install openai python-dotenv